v3xlabs/dmn/README.md

 | RSS        | Optional                 | expiry & registration rss generation (`rss.xml` format) |
 | Porkbun    | Optional                 | domains & dns                                           |
 | Cloudflare | Optional                 | domains & dns                                           |

-### Cloudflare Token

-When creating a cloudflare token visit [the dashboard](https://dash.cloudflare.com/profile/api-tokens) and create a new token with the following permissions:

--   Zone: Zone Read
--   Zone: DNS Read

-For most purposes you will want to select `Include All Zones`, however if you wish to limit the scope of the token you are more then welcome to.

-If you wish you use `domains` however you will need to use your `Global API Key` which you can find in the dashboard.
-This is due to cloudflare lacking a read-only domain API scope.

-### Porkbun API Key

-To get a porkbun api key visit [the dashboard](https://porkbun.com/account/api).

-## Features

 ### Calendar